theosanderson/taxonium/docs/index.md

 # Welcome to the Taxonium documentation

 Taxonium is a powerful tool for exploring phylogenetic trees.
+The web interface can be accessed at [taxonium.org](https://taxonium.org/) and the source code repository at [https://github.com/theosanderson/taxonium](https://github.com/theosanderson/taxonium).

 ## Getting started

-How you use Taxonium depends on what you want to do.

 ### Viewing a Newick tree